-On February 16, 2018, U.S. Secretary of Commerce Wilbur Ross (Secretary) aluminum and steel imports upon national security.
-The release of these reports followed an investigation that was initiated on April 19, 2017, by President Donald Trump under Section 232 of the amended Trade Expansion Act of 1962. analyzing the effects of
+On February 16, 2018, U.S. Secretary of Commerce Wilbur Ross (Secretary) issued reports analyzing the effects of aluminum and steel imports upon national security.
+The release of these reports followed an investigation that was initiated on April 19, 2017, by President Donald Trump under Section 232 of the amended Trade Expansion Act of 1962.

 On March 8, 2018, President Donald Trump supported the findings of the Secretary that aluminum and steel goods are “being imported to the United States in such quantities and under such circumstances as to threaten to impair the national security of the United States.”
-Consequently, President Trump issued two Presidential Proclamations resulting in adjusted import tariffs of 25% on Both of these adjusted tariffs were imposed on imports from all countries. and 10% on
+Consequently, President Trump issued two Presidential Proclamations resulting in adjusted import tariffs of 25% on steel articles and 10% on aluminum articles.
+Both of these adjusted tariffs were imposed on imports from all countries.